-Cost Control considers the Contractor's ability to generate meaningful negotiation objectives and negotiate favorable lease terms and rates.
+This criterion considers the Contractor's ability to generate meaningful negotiation objectives and negotiate favorable lease terms and rates.

-The minimum performance standard for Cost Control: Negotiation Objectives shall be based on market comparables.
-Lease negotiations shall result in a rental rate within the stated negotiation objective range for the market.
+Minimum performance standard: Negotiation Objectives shall be based on market comparables and address necessary cost elements, included in the asking rates.
+Lease negotiations shall result in a rental rate within the stated Negotiation Objective range for the market.
+The Contractor communicates market changes as the procurement progresses.
 Negotiated lease rates must be substantiated by supporting documentation.
 The Contractor negotiates TI change order prices upon COR's direction.
+The Contractor achieves a market rate commission.